 What is the best chess clock?

 There are almost as many answers to this question as there are chess clocks.
 In general, the best chess clock is the one with the features you need.
 Although cool looking and traditional, the classic analog clock is limited in its utility these days.
 For sheer usefulness, a basic digital clock is the way to go.
-One of our favorites is the DGT North American.
-It is reasonably priced, durable, and well-suited for most types of play.
-Of course, if you need more customization than the DGT North American offers, there are more expensive and versatile options available.
+One of our favorites is the DGT 1001 Digital Chess Clock.
+It is reasonably priced, durable, and suited to basic play requiring no delays or incrementing.
+Of course, if you need more customization than the DGT 1001 offers, there are more expensive and versatile options available.
 And although they aren’t suitable for tournaments, if you’re just looking for a way to time friendly games, there are many online chess clocks and smartphone apps.

 A basic, reliable chess clock is something that all intermediate-level players should have.
-Even for new players, chess clocks can add variety to their games and make it more fun to play against better players, by allowing the better player to be handicapped with shorter time.
+Even for new players, chess clocks can add variety to their games and make it more fun to play against better players, by allowing the better player’s skill to be balanced with shorter time.